mraleph/mraleph.github.com/_posts/2014-12-24-array-length-caching.md

 <p class="sidenote-host"><small class="sidenote">Even though there are enough free registers to keep all values alive in the loop - register allocator still spills them because there is a call to <code>BLACKHOLE</code> in the loop.</small>As you can see in the cached version we end up reloading <code>len</code> again and again on every backedge.
 Essentially our <b>failed</b> attempt to eliminate a <code>LoadNamedField t3.%length</code>, which itself compiles down to a single <code>mov ebx, [eax + 0xb]</code>, ended up adding one more memory move instead of removing one.</p>

 Does this additional move on the back-edge have any performance implications?
 With our microbenchmark written the way it is this move is probably completely hidden in the shadow of other memory operations on modern desktop CPUs.
-The story might be different on older CPUs or mobile devices, but I am not sure this a research area we should be digging into here.
+The story might be different on older CPUs or mobile devices, but I am not sure this a research area we should be digging into here: ultimately the more real work you do in the loop the less our microbenchmark results will matter.

 Just for fun I tweaked microbenchmark a bit to increase the pressure: